MrRedPandabaer/hhsearch-python/README.md

 # In this example RMSD Value is about 0.803 Å over 85 C-αlpha atoms.
 ```

-This will create two images in different folder, as well as a `no_zoom.pse` file, which can be opened with PyMol, alongside with the necassary `.cif` files of the PDB entries into a separate folder called `/cif/`.
+This will create two images in a different folder, as well as a `no_zoom.pse` file, which can be opened with PyMol, alongside with the necessary `.cif` files of the PDB entries into a separate folder called `/cif/`.
-About the pictures: One being zoomed-in into the area of `aln_term_1`whih is in our example:  `/1e0t//A/70-167/CA`, showing the area of interest, as well as a non-zoomed in picture of `/1e0t//A//CA` in our example.
+About the pictures: One being zoomed-in into the area of `aln_term_1`whih is in our example:  `/1e0t//A/70-167/CA`, showing the area of interest, as well as a non-zoomed--in picture of `/1e0t//A//CA` in our example.
 These images are stored into the `/lastrun/` folder, as well as in the folder `/PyMol_img/<pdb_1>/<pdb_1>-<pdb_2>/`.